+Starting your car by remote control used to be a feature only the Tony Sopranos of the world wanted, but now the idea is starting to take off.
+Special aftermarket installations have been available for decades for customers willing to put up with the expense and big, clunky transmitters.
 But if the feature is offered as a low-cost factory-installed option, auto makers think a lot of consumers will like the idea of starting their cars with their key fob.
 In fact, there’s even a new ...

 "Remote Starting Ready for Mainstream" is part of the paid WardsAuto Premium content.
 You must log in with Premium credentials in order to access this article.
 Premium paid subscribers also gain access to:

 All of WardsAuto's reliable, in-depth industry reporting and analysis

 Hundreds of downloadable data tables including:

 • Global sales and production data by country